-Diagnostic Display Error Description Cause of Error and Appropriate Action 8 EDM 2 Error This error can occur due to EDM 2 input signal failing to respond within 200 ms of OSSD 2 changing state (ON or OFF), or by the EDM 2 input signal changing state when OSSD 2 did not change.
+Diagnostic Display Error Description Cause of Error and Appropriate Action 8 EDM 2 Error EDM 2 configuration not valid (wiring or switch).
 Verify that the EDM wiring is correct and that the external devices meet the requirements described in Section 3.5.3.
 If the error continues, remove power to the guarded machine, disconnect the OSSD loads, disconnect the EDM input signals, configure EDM for No Monitoring (per Section 3.5.3) and conduct the Initial Checkout procedure (Section 3.4).
 If the error clears, the problem is in the External Device contacts or wiring, or is a response-time problem of the external devices.
 Verify that the EDM wiring is correct and that the external devices meet the requirements described in Section 3.5.3.
 If the error continues, check for noise on the EDM inputs (see Section 5.3).
 Fixed Blanking Error This error occurs when beam(s) that have been blanked (programmed to ignore a fixed object) become clear when the object is removed or moved.
 Reposition the object and perform a key reset (or cycle power).
 Re-program (teach) the fixed blanked object(s), see Section 3.4.3.
 88 Programming Timeout Error This error occurs when the Fixed Blanking programming mode (teach) exceeds the ten-minute limit.
 Re-program (teach) the fixed blanked object(s), see Section 3.4.3.
 88 Cascade Configuration Error This error occurs when the configuration sequence is incorrectly followed, receiver(s) 2, 3 or 4 are configured, or receiver 1 is moved to a different position in the cascade.
+The CSSI Input channel(s) are shorted together or to another source of power or ground.
 Configure ONLY the first receiver in the cascade (connected to the machine interface).
 All other receivers must be set for 2-Ch.
 EDM (E2) and Trip Output (T), see Section 7.7.
 Re-configure the first receiver to adapt system to changes or replacement of other receivers, see Section 7.7.
 NOTE: In a cascaded system, all receivers are connected together, and all emitters are connected together.
-82 Excessive Noise Error - Reset Interface This error can occur due to excessive levels of electrical noise.
+88 Excessive Noise Error - Reset Interface This error can occur due to excessive levels of electrical noise.
 Perform a reset per Section 4.3.
 If the error clears, perform a Daily Checkout procedure (per Section 6.3; Daily Checkout Card) and if OK, resume operation.
 If the System fails the Daily Checkout procedure, replace the receiver.
-83 Excessive Noise Error - EDM Interface This error can occur due to excessive levels of electrical noise.
+88 Excessive Noise Error - EDM Interface This error can occur due to excessive levels of electrical noise.
 If the error continues, check the ground connection (pin 7).
 If the sensor has a good earth ground connection to pin 7, perform the Initial Checkout procedure (Section 3.4).
 If the error clears, check for sources of electrical noise (see Section 5.3).
 If the error continues, replace the receiver.
 8 8 Excessive Noise Error - Cascade Input This error can occur due to excessive levels of electrical noise.
 Flashing Cascade Input Simultaneity Operation of channels A and B mismatch > 3 seconds.
 Check operation of Channel A and Channel B of cascade input.
 Cycle power or cycle the input.
 See Sections 7.8 and 7.9.